McKinley Mosley

 Life in a Segregated Unit

-In McKinley Mosley's artillery unit, initially segregated upon his enlistment in 1950, life revolved around constant readiness.
-He recollects sleeping on the ground until reaching Seoul, where they finally received cots for more comfort.
+McKinley Mosley describes his experience in an artillery unit that was initially segregated when he enlisted in 1950.
+He explains that the unit was always in a state of constant readiness.
+He recalls sleeping on the ground until they reached Seoul, where they finally received cots for added comfort.
 Notably, their unit never experienced hunger, as they were provided with hot meals every day.
-Additionally, Mosley fondly remembers a young Korean houseboy, aged around eight or nine, who assisted in the mess hall operations.
+He fondly remembers a young Korean houseboy, who was around eight or nine years old, and who helped with the operations in the mess hall.

 Share YouTube: